bigcrimping/bhangmeterv2/README.md

 The BhangmeterV2 is a RaspberryPiPico2W powered device which detects the gamma ray burst from a nuclear explosion and uploads the details into a JSON.

+On start-up all three lights flash until WiFi is connected.
+Every minute the JSON is updated with the latest status of the device.
+On detection of a nuclear event the JSON is updated and timestamp added, the red indicator is then lit.

+The latest status can be found at [www.hasanukegoneoff.com](https://www.hasanukegoneoff.com)

 # Software Setup

 To setup the Raspberry Pi, load MicroPython from https://micropython.org/download/